Deep Inelastic Processes and the Equations of Motion: Asymmetries

 \section{Asymmetries}

 In this section we consider some important azimuthal and single spin asymmetries, which, as is well known, may be produced by coupling two chiral-even or two chiral-odd TMD distribution or fragmentation functions.
-More precisely, the terms of the hadronic tensor which give rise to asymmetries are written as convolutive products of two "soft" functions and depend on some azimuthal angle $\phi$, relative to the final hadron (for SIDIS and $e^+e^-$ annihilation), or to the final muon pair (for DY).
+More precisely, the terms of the hadronic tensor which give rise to asymmetries are written as convolutive products of two "soft" functions times a suitable weight function (Boer {\it et al.}, 2000; Di Salvo, 2007a) which changes from asymmetry to asymmetry.
+These last depend on some azimuthal angle $\phi$, relative to the final hadron (for SIDIS and $e^+e^-$ annihilation), or to the final muon pair (for DY).
 Some of these asymmetries arise from the first order correction of the hadronic tensor, while others belong to the second order one, whose complete parameterization is not considered in this paper.

 {\bf A) Cahn effect}